Confederate Monument in Owensboro, Ky. (former): Relocations of the pedestal and sculpture

 On 26 August 2022, the pedestal was moved off the Daviess County Courthouse lawn and given to Kentucky United Daughters of the Confederacy, who relocated the pedestal on the same day to the Battle of Panther Creek site, a Civil War site in Daviess County that Kentucky U.D.C. owns.
 The site is south of Owensboro on U.S. Highway 431 at Sharp Road, midway between Owensboro and Utica, Ky.

 Responding to a request from Daviess Judge–Executive Al Mattingly, the Owensboro City Commission on 6 September 2022 passed a municipal order that would result in the transfer to the County of a small parcel of the City-owned cemetery known as Potter's Field.
-Under this plan, which Fiscal Court approved it its 15 September 2022 meeting, the County relocated the sculpture to Potter's Field and is responsible for the continued maintenance and upkeep of both the sculpture and the 6-foot-square site, with the City continuing to own and maintain the rest of the cemetery.
+Under this plan, which Fiscal Court approved in its 15 September 2022 meeting, the County relocated the sculpture to Potter's Field and is responsible for the continued maintenance and upkeep of the 6-foot-square site (until 15 November 2022, the County was also responsible for the continued maintenance and upkeep of the sculpture as well), with the City continuing to own and maintain the rest of the cemetery.
 The sculpture was relocated on 10 November 2022.

 Transfer of sculpture to local museum

 At its 15 November 2022 meeting, Daviess Fiscal Court agreed to transfer ownership of the sculpture to the Owensboro Museum of Science and History.
-The sculpture remains at the City-owned Potter's Field on the small parcel owned by the County.
+The sculpture remains at the city-owned Potter's Field on the small parcel owned by the county.